cuiyongbo/hello-world/my_wiki/programmer_note/memcached/memcached_network_model.rst

             conn_new (conn_listening ONLY, register callback for listening socket, and add it to main_base) event_handler (callback for listening socket)
                     driver_machine (event processor)
-                        dispatch_conn_new (dispatch incoming connections to workers using round robine) write(thread->notify_send_fd) (notify worker)
+                        dispatch_conn_new (dispatch incoming connections to workers using round robin) write(thread->notify_send_fd) (notify worker)

 #.
 Worker thread calling hierarchy